MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/acting-as-a-foreign-address-book-provider.md

 - The recipient's display table contains list box controls.

-- The e-mail address for the recipient must be assembled from data in multiple display table controls.
+- The email address for the recipient must be assembled from data in multiple display table controls.

 - Your provider issues display table notifications.